comersy/lafontaine-gpt/README.md

 ## What this project is

-A GPT-style transformer trained entirely from scratch — no pretrained weights, no external embeddings, no shortcuts.
-Just PyTorch, math, and La Fontaine.
+A GPT-style transformer trained entirely from scratch

 The goal is simple: generate new fables in the style of Jean de La Fontaine.